Mick Brown (musician)

-Michael J. Brown (born September 8, 1956), a.k.a.
-"Wild" Mick Brown, is an American drummer who has played in the rock bands Dokken, Ted Nugent, Lynch Mob, and Xciter.
+Michael J. Brown (born September 8, 1956), also known as "Wild" Mick Brown, is an American retired drummer who played in the rock bands Dokken, Lynch Mob, The End Machine, and Xciter, as well as in Ted Nugent's band.

 Early life

 Brown was born in San Mateo County, California, on September 8, 1956, and began playing drums at age eight when on his birthday he took his first drum lesson from Mickey Hart (who three years later joined The Grateful Dead).

 Career

 Dokken

 Brown joined Dokken in 1981.
 He replaced Gary Holland, who left Dokken to join Dante Fox and later Great White.
 Before that, Brown played drums in The Boyz (1975–1977) and then in Xciter (1977–1981).
 Both bands also featured future Dokken bandmate George Lynch.